 How a-boat staying in a luxury floating hotel for your next city break?
 Enjoy the glitz and glamour of a 5-star experience at Fingal.
 Once a working ship ferrying lighthouse keepers, essential supplies and maintenance staff to lighthouses, the boat has now transformed into a swanky hotel berthed on Leith’s waterfront.
-Choose from a range of luxury cabins all offering something completely different.
-Will you choose the classic cabin for a romantic getaway or perhaps the Classic Duplex might take your fancy offering an extra living space to chill out and relax – a perfect feature after a jam-packed day of exploring Edinburgh’s attractions.
+Choose from a range of luxury cabins all offering something completely different – perfect after a jam-packed day of exploring Edinburgh’s attractions.

 Holyrood Distillery, St Leonard’s Lane